jhuiting/docker-symfony/README.md

 $ docker-compose up
 ```

-You are done, you can visite your Symfony application on the following URL: `http://symfony.dev` (and access Kibana on `http://symfony.dev:81`)
+You are done, you can visite your Symfony application on the following URL: `http://symfony.dev`

 _Note :_ you can rebuild all Docker images by running: